NickBranstein/js13k-2026/README.md

 # 🦄 Rainbow Depths

-A procedural unicorn dungeon crawl, built for [js13kGames 2026](https://js13kgames.com/) — theme "unicorns and rainbows" — under the 13,312-byte (zipped) budget.
+A unicorn dungeon crawl, built for [js13kGames 2026](https://js13kgames.com/) — theme "unicorns and rainbows" — under the 13,312-byte (zipped) budget.

 **[▶ Try it](https://nickbranstein.github.io/js13k-2026/)**

-Descend a linear sequence of dungeon floors as a procedurally generated unicorn, fighting turn-based, menu-driven battles against procedurally generated monsters (10 archetypes, each with its own suffix-driven silhouette variants).
-Everything is drawn from code and seeded traits — no sprite sheets, no external assets, no network requests.
+Descend a linear sequence of dungeon floors as your unicorn, fighting turn-based, menu-driven battles against monsters drawn from 9 hand-authored archetypes, each with its own color, name, and shape-variant combinations randomized from a seed.
+Everything is drawn from code — no sprite sheets, no external assets, no network requests.
 Permadeath: HP persists across floors, and a run ends when it runs out.

 ## Controls

 - **↑ / ↓** or **W / S** — move the command-bar selection
 - **Enter** or **Space** — confirm the selected option
 - **M** — mute / unmute audio
+- **B** — open/close the Bestiary (**←** / **→** or **A** / **D** to page through it)
+- Mouse/touch: click or tap a command-bar row to select and confirm it in one step

-Every screen (battle actions, Treasure Collect/Leave, floor advances, menus) is driven by the same keyboard-only command bar.
+Every screen (battle actions, Treasure Collect/Leave, floor advances, menus) is driven by the same command bar.

 ### The gist